Michael-Aladejobi/HealthVitalsPro/README.md

 <!-- index.html Page -->

-# HealthVitals Login Page
+# HealthVitals Project

-This document provides an overview and detailed explanation of the HTML code for the HealthVitals login page.
+This document provides an overview and detailed explanation of the HTML code for the HealthVitals web pages.

+#Login Page
 ## Table of Contents

 -   [Introduction](#introduction)